Falling Rock Signs found in Malaysia

 , the Philippines

-were our team also discovered Falling Rock Signs with a number of boulders at both ends
+where our team also discovered Falling Rock Signs with a number of boulders at both ends

-of the scale (Why not check our statistics on falling rocks
+of the scale.
+Why not check our statistics on falling rocks

 Unfortunately, our samples show a decline in the realism of the design.